 A hyperbaric medicine chamber is added to the South Building.

-A major hospital expansion project is announced to eventually replace the East Tower and provide the latest technology and medical services to the community.
+A major hospital replacement project is announced to eventually replace the East Tower and provide the latest technology and medical services to the community.

 As Utah Valley Regional Medical Center grows, it continues its evolution as a place of learning, a place of caring, and a place of healing.